Transfer Students

 I haven't been admitted to Western yet

-Your first step as a prospective student is to meet with an Admissions counselor.
-Admissions counselors can answer questions about the application process, transferring credit, and available academic programs at Western.
+Your first step as a prospective student is to meet with an Admissions Counselor.
+Admissions Counselors can answer questions about the application process, transferring credit, and available academic programs at Western.
 You can contact Admissions by email at admit@wwu.edu or by phone at 360-650-3440.